 Key Market Trends

 The automotive sector across the globe is steadily transitioning toward an autonomous era, owing to the recent business collaborations and joint ventures among automotive giants, cybersecurity providers, chip makers, and system integrators.

 This indicates the inevitable advent of highly (Level 4) and fully (Level 5) autonomous vehicles, at the earliest, by 2020.
-Vehicle connectivity is expected to become necessary in the future for proper communication among vehicles for 'decision-making' proper assimilation and comprehension of visual, geographical, audio, and other data.
+Vehicle connectivity is expected to become necessary for proper communication among vehicles for 'decision-making' proper assimilation and comprehension of visual, geographical, audio, and other data.

 Companies, such as Mercedes-Benz, Volkswagen, Volvo, Toyota, and Google Inc. are increasingly investing in developing smart cars with rich features that deliver safer, convenient, and comfortable driving experiences.
 According to a NASDAQ, driverless cars are likely to dominate the market by 2030.
 Moreover, DHL SmarTrucking aims to build a fleet of 10,000 IoT- enabled trucks by 2028.
 This is expected to boost the adoption of the IoT sensors over the forecast period.

 To understand key trends, Download Sample Report

 North America to Account for a Significant Market Share

 North America is one of the largest markets, due to the presence of several established vendors in the region and the earliest adoption of IoT technology in various industries.
 Most of the companies in this region are increasingly adopting IoT to keep track of their offering's performance, thus, avoiding costly breakdowns or inefficient routine maintenance shutdowns.